Trigonal Horse Hoof Shell, Pilosabia trigona

 Trigonal Horse Hoof Shell, Pilosabia trigona.
 Shell collected off the beach of Punta Chivato, Baja California Sur, March 2025.
 Size: 1.8 cm (0.7 inches) x 1.6 cm (0.6 inches) x 0.9 cm (0.4 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato.

-The Trigonal Horse Hoof, Pilosabia trigona (Gmelin, 1791), is a gastropod mollusk that is a member of the Hipponicidae Family of Hoof Shells.
-They are also known as the Bearded Horse Hoof Shell, the Triangular Bearded Hoof-Limpet Shell and the Trigonal Hoof Shell and in Mexico as Caracol Pezuña.
-The shell has a circular to tear-drop shaped profile with an apex that is moderately to highly elevated that is often worn smooth.
+Description: The Trigonal Horse Hoof Shell has an ovate profile.
+The apex is moderately to highly elevated, and is often worn smooth.
 The exterior of the shell is sculpted with strong, fine ribs.
 The yellowish-brown periostracum forms bristles along these ribs that may extend over the edge of the shell, like a beard.
-The exterior of the shell is white to cream colored; the interior is white with yellow, brown, or bluish blotches.
-The Trigonal Horse Hoof Shells reach a maximum of 2.2 cm (0.9 inches) in length and 1.4 cm (0.5 inches) in height.
+The exterior of the shell is white to cream colored.
+The interior is white with yellow, brown, or bluish blotches.
+Trigonal Horse Hoof Shells reach a maximum of 2.2 cm (0.9 inches) in length and 1.4 cm (0.5 inches) in height.